JereKuusela/valheim-expand_world_data/README.md

 - paintBorder (default: `5`): Adds a smooth transition around the `paintRadius`.
 - centerPiece (default: `piece_bpcenterpoint`): Which object determines the blueprint bottom and center point.
 If the object is not found, the blueprint is centered automatically and placed 0.05 meters towards the ground.
   - Infinity Hammer mod saves the center point to the blueprint.
 This is automatically used if available.
+- scaleMin (default: `1`): Minimum scale.
+Number or x,z,y (with y being the height).
+  - Note: Each object is scaled independently.
+Distances between objects are not scaled.
+  - Note: All objects can't be scaled without using Structure Tweaks mod.
+- scaleMax (default: `1`): Maximum scale.
+Number or x,z,y (with y being the height).
+- scaleUniform (default: `true`): If disabled, each axis is scaled independently.

 ## Dungeons